 Bedroom 3: Double or twin bedroom.

-Shower room.
-Separate wc.
+Two shower rooms.
+Two separate wc’s.
 Bathroom en suite to Bedroom 1.

 Garden with private pool and terrace with garden furniture.
 Private parking.

 Maximum size 8x4m, protected by a cover or alarm.